vincent-peugnet/wcms/MANUAL.md

 When adding an image to a page, you can either use an already web-hosted image, wich is a bit dangerous, or host yourself the image using W's [media interface](#media-manager).

-Markdown synthax for inserting an image :
+Markdown syntax for inserting an image :

     ![<alt_comment>](<image_address>)